Dracaena (Dragon Tree): Planting, Cultivation, and Care

 The pot must have drainage holes to prevent waterlogging.
 In terms of size, choose a pot slightly larger than the root ball, with a 2 to 3 cm margin to encourage root growth, as the Dracaena prefers being slightly snug.

-To ensure healthy development, the substrate should be light, well-draining, and rich in organic matter.
-Ideally, plant in a mix consisting of 70% houseplant compost and 30% coarse sand or perlite.
+To ensure its healthy development, the substrate should be light, well-draining, and rich in organic matter.
+Ideally, plant it in a mix consisting of 70% houseplant compost and 30% coarse sand or perlite.

-3. Place the Dracaena’s root ball, ensuring the collar is not buried.
+- Place the Dracaena root ball, ensuring not to bury the collar.

 How to care for an indoor dracaena?